wtsi-hgi/tt/README.md

 sqlc generate
 ```

-Put your MySQL connection detail export statements in a `.env` file in the repo
+Put your MySQL connection detail export statements in a `.env.development.local`
-folder (which won't get added to the repo).
+file in the repo folder (which won't get added to the repo).

+NB: the database configured there will have its tables dropped and recreated at
+the start of running tests!

-Bring up test server like:
+Bring up a development server like this:

 ```
+export TT_ENV=development
 go run main.go serve --address :4563
 ```